 "Wow," Wendy murmured.
 "You're amazing, Hibiki-san."

 "I try," Hibiki said, smiling.
 "But more importantly, we shouldn't waste any time.
 The faster we stop Nirvana, the better.
-Come on, the entrance is this way."
+Come, the entrance is this way."

-Just as he finished, a guttural, piercing roar punctuated the skies and everyone darted their heads towards the origin, far off towards the central tower.
+Just as he finished, a guttural, piercing roar punctuated the skies.
+Everyone darted their heads towards the origin, far off towards the central tower.
 A crashing rumble resounded and the ground trembled beneath their feet.

 Taking her hands off her ears, Lucy winced.
 "That was Natsu!
-D-Do you think we should go and check on them?"
+Do you think we should go and check on them?"

 "Sorry, Nirvana is our main priority," Naruto said, apologetic.
 "Besides, Jura and the rest can handle whatever Oración Seis throws at them."
 Smiling slightly, he added, "Have faith in your friends, Lucy."